davnils/katt/README.md

 There is also built-in support for problem sessions, which initializes all problems in the problem list.

-Get started by downloading a /.kattisrc/ config from the official site, make sure you have the haskell platform installed, then run /cabal install katt/.
+Get started by downloading a *.kattisrc* config from the official site, make sure you have the haskell platform installed, then run *cabal install katt*.

 Feel free to post an issue or pull request if there is something buggy (very likely in beta) or some improvement.